zerotohero-dev/talks/fluentconf/README.md

 sysctl -w net.core.somaxconn=32768
 ```

 One dirty hack would be to put this code into `/etc/bash.bashrc`.
-This is suboptimal, and it saves the day nonetheless.
+This is suboptimal, yet it saves the day nonetheless.

 > **Note**
 >
-> In a production setup the **somaxconn** you need will depend on your concurrency needs.
+> In a production setup the `somaxconn` you need will depend on your concurrency needs.
 If you have a gaming service with tens of thousands of realtime concurrent users that constantly keep an open socket connection, then a high number would be necessary.
 >
 > In such a realtime app, you might go as high as a few tens of thousands; however, most probably your virtual machine will start to break somewhere around 5K to 10K concurrent connections; and you’ll need to autoscale after that point anyway.
 >
 > In a typical API service that will face highly concurrent load, this setting generally falls somewhere between **1204** and **2048**.

-## Running the Demos

-You’ll need the docker containers that I’m using to be able to use `setup-cluster` and `stop-cluster` commands that reside inside the `bin` folder. — I’ll find a way/place to distribute them. — Stay tuned.

-TODO: publicly distribute the docker images.
+## Project Directory Structure

+Here’s a brief outline of how this project is organized:

+* **bin**: Contains runner scripts for various scenarios
+* **containers**: Contains source code for various containers.
+Note that these folders are **numbered**.
+Each number represents the next step in the application’s development.
+You can think of these as `git tag`s.
+* **containers/bastion**: This is the entry container that we use to access and/or benchmark other containers.
+* Additionally, each container has an `opt/fluent` folder where its service’s source code resides.

 ## Appendix

-### About the `ab` Tool
+### About the `ab` Test Tool

-During certain parts of the demo we use the [`ab`][ab] tool to measure the application throughput.
+During initial sections of the demo we use the [`ab`][ab] tool to measure the application’s throughput.

-There are, however, some problems with ab to be aware of:
+There are, however, some problems with `ab` to be aware of:

 Firstly, `ab` will **flood** the server as fast as it can generate the requests.
 It has no option to delay between the requests.

-Given that the network layer is essentially bypassed (*i.e., because of proximity we can assume zero network delay for all practical purposes*). `ab` will create a peak level of requests that will eventually saturate the resources.
+Given that the network layer is essentially bypassed (*i.e., because of proximity we can assume zero network delay for all practical purposes*), `ab` will create a peak level of requests that will eventually saturate the resources.

-Moreover, expect the behavior of the `ab` tests to be increasingly non-deterministic under higher concurrent loads.
+Also, expect the behavior of the `ab` tests to be increasingly non-deterministic under higher concurrent loads.

 > **Aside**
 >